wkaisertexas/HoosOnTask/docs/phase-2.md

 - How important is group work to your course?

- - Groupwork is a foundational part of this course as
+ - Group work is a foundational part of this course as

 - Do you see any common factors in struggling students?